kwilteam/kwil-js/MIGRATING.md

 });
 ```

-#### Kwil.execute() payload (`ActionBody`), requires `name` property instead of `action`.
+#### Kwil.execute() payload requires `name` property instead of `action`

-In order to make the API clearer for executing both actions and procedures, the `action` property in the `ActionBody` object has been renamed to `name`.
+In order to make the API clearer for executing both actions and procedures, the `action` property in the `ActionBody` interface has been renamed to `name`.
 This change is to make it clear that the `name` property is used to specify the name of the action or procedure to be executed.

 The `action` property is still supported for backwards compatibility.
 It will be removed in kwil-js v0.8.